uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 From your design sketches, select one design that you will refine in the remainder of this course.
 Then select two tasks that will be the focus of your design refinement.
 The selected tasks need to be representative of the experience of using your design.
+They should be non-trivial, critical to solving your problem, and should emphasize long-lived or repeated activities.
+In contrast, a one-time login screen for a social networking application is not worth being the focus of your project, does not define your project functionality, and is not sufficiently interesting.

-Prepare one paragraph describing _why you selected the design_ you did.
+Prepare one paragraph describing _why you selected the design and tasks_ you did.
 Draw upon feedback from critiques and data from your design research.

  - Why this design and these tasks?